Living with prostate cancer

 You can chat with other people affected by cancer in our online forum.

 Specialist nurses are usually your first point of call if you have any questions or concerns.
-Make sure you know who your specialist nurse is and have their telephone number.
+Make sure you know who your specialist nurse is and have their contact details.

 Prostate cancer and its treatment may cause physical changes in your body.
 Some changes may result from treatment such as radiotherapy, surgery or hormone therapy.
-Your doctor or specialist nurse will help you manage any changes.
+Your doctor, GP or specialist nurse will help you manage any changes.
 They can refer you to other health professionals such as:

 You might have problems with your bladder after surgery or radiotherapy.
-These include leaking urine and difficulty passing urine.
+These include leaking urine, bladder inflammation and difficulty passing urine.

 There are things you can do to help you cope with bladder problems.
-Certain exercises can help to strengthen the muscles that control your bladder.
-These are called pelvic floor exercises.
+Pelvic floor exercises can help strengthen the muscles that support and control your bladder.
+Contact your doctor or specialist nurse to help you manage bladder problems after treatment for prostate cancer.

 Prostate cancer treatments can affect your sex life in many ways.
 This includes infertility and having less interest in sex.